Wall Tiling Cost

 As a general rule, no. However, this can change depending on the tile.
 Some tiles allow you to use them as both wall and flooring tiles.

 The main difference is the thickness of the tiles.
-Floor tiles are usually thicker as naturally, they will have more weight and more wear on them.
-Using wall tiles will most likely result in broken tiles a lot more frequently.
+Floor tiles are usually thicker as, naturally, they will have more weight and more wear on them.
+Using wall tiles will most likely result in broken tiles a lot more frequently, so if you're looking for floor covering, make sure you factor in any additional costs of floor tiles.

 Why should I get tiled flooring?

-If you have pets, they are particularly good as you don't have to worry about any mess in carpets as you can simply wipe any mess up.
+If you have pets, they are particularly good as you don't have to worry about any mess on carpets as you can simply wipe any mess up.

 What are the differences between ceramic and stone tiles?